astropy/pyvo/docs/mivot/viewer.rst

 .. important::

-   The coordinate systems are usually mapped in the GLOBALS MIVOT block.
+   Coordinate systems are usually mapped in the GLOBALS MIVOT block.
    This allows them to be referenced from any other MIVOT element.
-   These references are resolved by copying the coordinate system instance into the host element when the viewer's ``resolve_ref`` flag (constructor parameter) is True.
+   The viewer resolves such references when the constructor flag ``resolve_ref`` is set to ``True``.
+   In this case the coordinate system instances are copied into their host elements.

 The code below shows how to access GLOBALS instances independently of the mapped data.